madsbuch/lambda/README.md

 calculus.

 # Quick Start
-To start a REPL, pull this repository, have haskell stack installed and do following.
+To start a REPL, pull this repository, have Haskell stack installed and do the following:

 ```
 $ stack build